tbela99/css-parser/README.md

 - resolveUrls: boolean, optional. resolve css 'url()' according to the parameters 'src' and 'cwd'
 - resolveImport: boolean, optional. replace @import rule by the content of its referenced stylesheet.
 - removeCharset: boolean, optional. remove @charset.
-- cwd: string, optional. the current working directory. when specified url() are resolved using this value
+- cwd: string, optional. destination directory used to resolve url().
 - visitor: VisitorNodeMap, optional. node visitor used to transform the ast.
 - signal: AbortSignal, optional. abort parsing.